dds-bridge/dds/README.md

 Please refer to the [home page](http://privat.bahnhof.se/wb758135) for details.

-The current version is DDS 2.8.1 released in January 2015 and licensed under the Apache 2.0 license in the LICENSE FILE.
+The current version is DDS 2.8.2 released in June 2015 and licensed under the Apache 2.0 license in the LICENSE FILE.

 Release notes are in the ChangeLog file.